aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Letter slots.md

 Since 500 characters isn't a whole lot and it would be easy to run out of letter slots, SetText makes sure to periodically free the letter slots it no longer needs to render.
 Doing this allows to use the same letter slots that were used previously after they were freed.
 So effectively, the 500 limit only applies for a single moment: there cannot be more than 500 letter slots rendered on screen at the same time, but reusing letter slots that were freed is fine.

+> NOTE: Although there are 500 slots available, the first one is always going to be used by the game at all time from boot due to FontSet, more details in a section below.

 ## Allocating a letter slot
 Allocating a letter slot involves the method NewLetter: